GuidesJanuary 23, 20268 min read

 console.log(invoice.depositAddress); // "TXyz..."

-console.log(invoice.amountCrypto); // 49.99 (USDT amount)
+console.log(invoice.amountCrypto); // 49.99

-Fetch the current status of an invoice:
+Get the current state of any invoice:

 typescript